MrMatt57/MrMatt.io/hugo/content/now.md

 Right now, I am working on re-doing my site and learning about some cool web development toolchains.

-I am looking forward to the holiday's so that I have more time to tinker and get my content cleaned up.
+I am looking forward to the holidays so that I have more time to tinker and get my content cleaned up.

-Winfield Firetruck Santa tonight!
+Really diggin' Key CDN and still happy with DNSMadeEasy.
+I updated my wife's business website [healthystartchildcare.com](https://healthystartchildcare.com) to use the stack too!.

-This was updated December 14th, 2016
+This was updated December 22th, 2016